airamez/codando-live/_05_DataAccess/_01_ADO.NET/_00_ADO.NET.md

   }
   ```

-#### Using Store Procedure to Encapsulate Operation with Transactional behaviour
+#### Using Store Procedure to Encapsulate Operations with Transactional behaviour

-* If scaling is not a string requirement, the usage of stored procedure is the simplest, safest and re-usable way to encapsulate multiple SQL command to accomplish a Task (funcionality or operations).
+* If scaling is not a strong requirement, the usage of stored procedure is the simplest, safest and re-usable way to encapsulate multiple SQL commands to accomplish a Task (funcionality or operations).

-* A stored procedure can be called by any programming language or service product/technoly.
+* A stored procedure can be called by any programming language or service product/technologyy.

-* Stored prodedure for transfer
+* Transfer stored prodedure

   ```sql
   CREATE PROCEDURE [dbo].[TransferAmount]